eliba2/vim-node-inspect/README.md

 nnoremap <silent><F10> :NodeInspectStop<cr>
 ```

+## Breakpoints

+The plugin saves your breakpoint's locations between Vim sessions.
+Once the plugin is started it will try and re-activate the breakpoints for the current location, that's for all the breakpoints which root in the current working directory.

+Note breakpoints are triggered through Vim and resolved in node, so resolved locations might differ from the triggered ones.
+The breakpoints signs appear in the resolved locations.

 ## Connecting to a running container

 You'll need to configure the local and remote directories when connecting to a remote host or the local instance will set the wrong breakpoints locations.
 This can be set by creating a configuration file "vim-node-config.json" in the relevant project' directory, as follows: